 North Carolina is home to some of the best music festivals in the country!
 Here’s a list of long-standing festivals for the music-enthusiasts and travelers looking for quality music experiences.
-Many festivals listed are supported by the North Carolina Arts Council or featured on the Blue Ridge Music Trails of North Carolina.
+The festivals listed are supported by the North Carolina Arts Council through our grant program, are featured on our cultural trail, Blue Ridge Music Trails of North Carolina or components of the festival are being sponsored by Come Hear NC.
 This is an evolving list that the Come Hear North Carolina team will continue to update throughout 2019.

 Thursday, Jan.
 31 to Saturday, Feb.
 2, Wilmington, N.C.